 Several of the churches in downtown Greenwich have been central to life here for centuries.
 While many are experiencing declines in attendance, they are still impressive to see, both inside and out.

 Still close-by is the First United Methodist Church.
 It was originally built as a country church and now looks out of place in the middle of a busy commercial district.

 Parks in Downtown Greenwich

 At the turn of the 1900s, Greenwich was smart enough to maintain plenty of its green space as it changed from a rural community to a major Connecticut town.

 - Bruce Park

 To the east of the Bruce Museum, Bruce Park is what’s left of the Bruce estate.
-While part was commandeered to build Interstate 95, what remains is still serene.
+While part of Bruce Park was commandeered to build Interstate 95, what remains is still serene.
 The park was designed as a managed, bucolic wilderness, like Manhattan’s Central Park.
-Take a stroll here on weekdays and you’ll see plenty of Greenwich office workers enjoying the sun while eating lunch on one of the many picnic benches.
+Take a stroll at Bruce Park on weekdays and you’ll see plenty of Greenwich office workers enjoying the sun while eating lunch on one of the many picnic benches.

 - Roger Sherman Baldwin Park

 Situated next to Greenwich Harbor, Roger Sherman Baldwin Park offers commanding views of the water.
-It also features events in the summer, including concerts.
+It also features outdoor events, including summer concerts.

 - Greenwich Town Common